kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 5. COSI Sidecar detects the BucketAccess resource
    1. BucketAccess status now shows corresponding Bucket name and BucketAccess info, so sidecar can provision
    2. If the BucketAccess's driver matches the sidecar's driver, continue
-   3. Sidecar applies `objectstorage.k8s.io/cleanup` finalizer to the BucketAccess if needed
+   3. Sidecar applies `objectstorage.k8s.io/bucketaccess-protection` finalizer to the BucketAccess if needed
    4. Sidecar looks up the Bucket to get necessary info
    5. If Bucket has `objectstorage.k8.io/bucketclaim-being-deleted` annotation or deletion timestamp, error without retry (this indicates the claim is being deleted, possibly race condition missed in Controller)
    6. Sidecar calls the COSI driver via gRPC to generate unique access credentials for the Bucket
-      1. For `IAM` auth, driver is responsible for setting up the ServiceAccount at this step
    7. If OSP returns provision fail, Sidecar reports error to BucketAccess status and retries gRPC call
    8. When OSP returns provision success, COSI sidecar:
-      1. Applies `objectstorage.k8s.io/cleanup` finalizer to the Secret
+      1. Applies `objectstorage.k8s.io/bucketaccess-protection` finalizer to the Secret
       2. Updates the BucketAccess Secret with all info needed to access the OSP bucket
       3. Updates BucketAccess status `ReadyToUse` to true